Lisandra-dev/Roleplay-Discord-with-YAGPDB-CC/dice/readme.md

 **Usage** : `-rc|rcc <value>`

-> Calculate the RC / URCC of a value.
+> Calculate the RC / URC of a value.

 # dice info :